 Borderline cases, which look like generalized nonconvulsive SE but have some focal components, often in the context of a history of focal epilepsy, particularly frontal lobe epilepsy

-Because these groups are clinically quite distinct, the epidemiology, ...
+Because these groups are clinically quite distinct, ...